Kanye West: 2017–2019: Ye and the Wyoming Sessions

 It was reported in May 2017 that West was recording new music in Jackson Hole, Wyoming, with a wide range of collaborators.
 In April 2018, West announced plans to write a philosophy book entitled Break the Simulation, later clarifying that he was sharing the book "in real time" on Twitter and began posting content that was likened to "life coaching".
 Later that month, he also announced two new albums, a solo album and self-titled collaboration with Kid Cudi under the name Kids See Ghosts, both of which would be released in June.
 Additionally, he revealed he would produce upcoming albums by GOOD Music label-mates Pusha T and Teyana Taylor, as well as Nas.
-Shortly thereafter, West released the non-album singles "Lift Yourself", a "strange, gibberish track" featuring nonsensical lyrics, and "Ye vs. the People", in which he and T.I. discussed West's controversial support of Donald Trump.
+Shortly thereafter, West released the non-album singles "Lift Yourself" and "Ye vs. the People", in which he and T.I. discussed West's support of Donald Trump.

 Pusha T's Daytona, "the first project out of Wyoming", was released in May to critical acclaim, although the album's artwork—a photograph of deceased singer Whitney Houston's bathroom that West paid $85,000 to license—attracted some controversy.
 The following week, West released his eighth studio album, Ye.
 West has suggested that he scrapped the original recordings of the album and re-recorded it within a month.
 The week after, West released a collaborative album with Kid Cudi, titled Kids See Ghosts, named after their group of the same name.
 West also completed production work on Nas' Nasir and Teyana Taylor's K.T.S.E., which were released in June 2018.

 In September, West announced his ninth studio album Yandhi to be released by the end of the month and a collaborative album with fellow Chicagoan rapper Chance the Rapper titled Good Ass Job.
 That same month, West announced that he would be changing his stage name to "Ye".
 Yandhi was originally set for release in September 2018 but was postponed multiple times.
 In January 2019, West pulled out of headlining that year's Coachella festival after negotiations broke down due to discord regarding stage design.
 In July, it was reported that songs from West's unreleased album Yandhi were leaked online.
 The following month, Kim Kardashian announced that West's next album would be titled Jesus Is King, effectively scrapping Yandhi.
 By October, the entire unfinished album was available for a short time on streaming services Spotify and Tidal.